reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-get-sharing-links-sharepoint.md

 ## Conclusion

 This PowerShell script can help with compliance or simply optimise security practices for effective SharePoint management.
 There are different ways to retrieve sharing information.
-The CSOM method returns all sharing information while the REST and PnP cmdlets (Graph) return only sharing links.
+The CSOM method wins returning all sharing information while the REST and PnP cmdlets (Graph) return only sharing links.

 ## References